IsmailM/Introgression-Tutorial/README.md

 Just like BEAST, the software TreeAnnotator can also be called from the command line.
 This means that we can execute TreeAnnotator inside of a loop to create summary trees for the previously generated files with `.trees` ending.

-* To learn how to call TreeAnnotator from the command line, type the following in a console window (all on one line):
+* To learn how to call TreeAnnotator from the command line, type the following in a console window (all on one line, you may have to scroll to the right to see the full command):

 		java -Djava.library.path="PATH_TO_BEAST/lib/" -cp "PATH_TO_BEAST/lib/beast.jar" beast.app.treeannotator.TreeAnnotator -help
 This will show a list of available options.
 Of these, we're going to use `-heights` to use mean ages as node heights, and `-burnin` to remove the first 10% of the MCMC chain as burn-in, like we did before in the graphical user interface of TreeAnnotator.